-During the summer months, there’s always a plethora of free outdoor concerts across the country, so Chang advised adding this to your list of free things to do this summer.
+During the summer months, there's a plethora of free outdoor concerts across the country, so Chang advised adding this to your list of ways to save money this summer.
 Check your local community calendar to find details on concerts and other live entertainment in your area.

 6. Attend a Lego Mini Build Event

-Many Lego stores host free monthly Mini Build events, so Chang recommended checking to see if your local store offers these fun activities for kids.
+Looking for a places to go with the kids?
+Many Lego stores host free monthly Mini Build events, so Chang recommended checking to see if your local store offers these fun kids' activities.
 Not only do kids get to learn how to build a really cool model, they also get to take their masterpiece home for free.

 7. Teach Kids Photography

-“Go on a day trip and let the kids take photos,” Chang said.
-Find a promo code to print a few favorites for free, or an album for a discount, or simply have fun making a free digital slideshow to send to grandma and grandpa.
+"Go on a day trip and let the kids take photos," Chang said.
+Find a promo code to print an album for a discount, or simply have fun making a free digital slideshow to send to the grandparents.

 8. Embark on a Grocery Treasure Hunt

-“Children learn to understand the real world through realistic pretend play,” said Meredith Sinclair, educator, parenting expert, author and Genius of Play contributor.
-“Everyday chores like setting the table or doing the wash can be turned into games.”
+"Children learn to understand the real world through realistic pretend play," said Meredith Sinclair, parenting expert and author.
+"Everyday chores like setting the table or doing the wash can be turned into games."

-Sinclair also suggested turning a trip to the grocery store into summer fun, by using the grocery list as a treasure map.
-Assign each child certain items on the list — offering a few clues if necessary — and let them have fun searching the store to find them.
-Of course, you’ll need to accompany little ones, but let them lead the way.
+Sinclair suggested turning a trip to the grocery store into a fun kids' activity by using the grocery list as a treasure map.
+Assign each child certain items on the list — offering a few clues if necessary — and let them search the store to find them.
+Of course, you'll need to accompany little ones, but let them lead the way.

 9. Make a Backyard Obstacle Course

-If you use your imagination, you’ll realize you have plenty of free games for kids right in your garage.
+If you use your imagination, you'll realize you have plenty of free activities for kids right in your garage.

-“Clean out the garage or space where you store all those bats, hula hoops, orange playground cones and other play debris,” Sinclair said.
-“But before you put it back neatly, use it to create a backyard obstacle course.
-Add a few cardboard boxes into the mix to jump over and tunnel through and you’ve got a fun backyard camp for the whole family.”
+"Clean out the garage or space where you store all those bats, hula hoops, orange playground cones and other play debris," Sinclair said.
+"Use it to create a backyard obstacle course.
+Add a few cardboard boxes into the mix to jump over and tunnel through and you've got a fun backyard camp for the whole family."